andysmith26/groupwheel/docs/domain_model.md

 ### 4.2 Analytics / Scenario Satisfaction (MVP)

-Minimal analytics we compute for a Scenario:
+Minimal analytics we compute for a Scenario based on group request satisfaction:

-- `PercentAssignedTopChoice` — percentage of students assigned to their first choice.
+- `PercentAssignedTopChoice` — percentage of students assigned to their first choice group.
-- `AveragePreferenceRankAssigned` — mean numeric rank of assigned choice (lower is better).
+- `AveragePreferenceRankAssigned` — mean numeric rank of assigned group choice (lower is better).
-- (Optional) `PercentAssignedTop2` — percent assigned to top 2.
+- `PercentAssignedTop2` — percent assigned to one of their top 2 group choices.
+- `PercentAssignedTop3` — percent assigned to one of their top 3 group choices.

 **Status:** MVP